didmau5/rosterBot/README.md

 - some modifications made to code to account for website changes

 ## py-dk-salary
-- using Selenium WebDriver to get Salary data link from Draft Kings website.
+- using Selenium WebDriver with ChromeDriver to get Salary data link from Draft Kings website.